 If you are introverted and looking for a calm and relaxing night, you should try this date idea.
-The idea is fun for the couple who want to mix and mingle with others.
+The idea is fun for couples who want to mix and mingle with others.
 Otherwise, you can recreate the idea at home with your partner and be creative.

 Date idea 7.
 Literary Event (another option that requires little talking – perfect for an introvert)

 Go to a book reading, poetry reading, or lecture.
-However, remember to allow time for conversation afterward.
+You’ll always meet like-minded people at these events as well.
+We all want to be connected and feel that somebody cares for us.
+However, remember to allow time for conversation afterwards.

 Date idea 8.
 Go On a Double Date (less pressure for an introvert in the early stages of dating)